saufik-ramadhan/simple-esp32-arduino-eviltwin/README.md

 8. Click Upload button

 # How to use:
-- Connect to the AP named `WiPhi_34732` with password `d347h320` from your phone/PC.
+- Connect to the AP named `WifiETwin` with password `etwin12345` from your phone/PC.
 - Select the target AP you want to attack (list of available APs refreshes every 30secs - page reload is required).
 - Click the Start Deauthing button to start kicking devices off the selected network.
 - Click the Start Evil-Twin button and optionally reconnect to the newly created AP named same as your target (will be open).
 - You can stop any of the attacks by visiting `192.168.4.1/admin` while conected to Evil-Twin AP or by resetting the ESP8266.
-- Once a correct password is found, AP will be restarted with default ssid `WiPhi_34732` / `d347h320` and at the bottom of a table you should be able to see something like "Successfully got password for - `TARGET_SSID` - `PASSWORD`
+- Once a correct password is found, AP will be restarted with default ssid `WifiETwin` / `etwin12345` and at the bottom of a table you should be able to see something like "Successfully got password for - `TARGET_SSID` - `PASSWORD`
    - If you power down / hard reset the gathered info will be lost

 # It doesn't work for me: